Top 10 Best Sites

 Shindig certainly is a hit.
 It has hosted events for FLOTUS, Sheryl Sandberg, John Legend, Michael J. Fox, and Kevin Smith, as well as reunions for Harvard and Yale, and VIP events and conferences with networking lounges for Fortune 500.

-Though Shindig already has made waves with celebrities and industries, the company is looking to expand its partnerships with dating sites and professionals.
+Shindig already has made waves with celebrities and industries, and the company is looking to expand its partnerships with dating sites and professionals.

 “We want to develop things like karaoke for singles, trivia for singles, and different kinds of singles events and book talks.
 So, we’re looking for entrepreneurs in the dating space to partner with,” Steve said.